SamrahFar/student-s_grade_prediction/README.md

 - **LinkedIn:** https://www.linkedin.com/in/samrah-farukh-673986370/
 ---

-*This repository was developed as a professional, academic machine learning project.
+*This repository was developed as a professional machine learning project.
 For further details, see the executive summary and the main notebook.*

 ```